-The MPLC Umbrella Licence allows audio-visual content (including DVDs, downloads and streamed materials) to be screened in a public location, for example a community hall or in a member's home as part of an interest group, provided admission is not charged.
-The Third Age Trust has an MPLC Umbrella Licence which covers all u3as and allows u3a group members to show all MPLC films for educational and entertainment purposes.
+The MPLC Umbrella Licence allows audio-visual content (including DVDs, downloads and streamed materials) to be screened in a public location, or in a member's home as part of an interest group, provided admission is not charged.

+The Third Age Trust has an MPLC Umbrella Licence which covers all U3As and allows U3A group members to show all MPLC films for educational and entertainment purposes.
 The cost of the MPLC Umbrella Licence is included in Third Age Trust membership.
 It is automatically renewed by the Trust on an annual basis.

-5.4.2.1 Licences to play music in public
+3.4.3 Licences to play music in public